apache/nuttx/configs/clicker2-stm32/README.txt

        If you do this a lot, you will probably want to invest a little time to develop a tool to automate these steps.

-  mrf24j40-radio
+  mrf24j40-mac

-    This is a version of nsh that was used for testing the MRF24J40 be as a character device.
+    This is a version of nsh that was used for testing the MRF24J40 MAC be as a character device.
 The most important configuration differences are summarized below:

     1. Support for the BEE click and SPI are in enabled in the mikroBUS1 slot: